Using excel techniques to analyse data - Intermediate

 Full speaker list

 Our technology courses include excel training and financial modelling which covers practical scenarios which delegates are likely to encounter in the work place.
-The excel trainers are experienced course designers and presenters.
-They have vast experience presenting and developing course materials now spanning over 3 decades.
+The excel trainers are talented course designers and presenters with experience spanning over three decades.

 They have a wealth of experience training professionals, in both practice and industry, in all areas of financial modelling, accounting and financial analysis.
 Our technology teams have trained all over the world, including Amsterdam, Paris, Frankfurt, New York, Singapore, Sydney, Kampala and Abu Dhabi.